6 Sources

 Copy Link

-SK hynix, the South Korean memory giant, has announced a significant breakthrough in the development of High Bandwidth Memory (HBM) technology.
-The company has successfully completed the development of HBM4 and is now prepared for high-volume manufacturing of memory stacks
+SK Hynix, the South Korean memory giant, has announced a significant breakthrough in the development of High Bandwidth Memory (HBM) technology.
+The company has successfully completed the development of HBM4 and is now preparing for mass production, potentially giving it a competitive edge over rivals Samsung and Micron

 1